2016: 13 Nov, 12 Dec, 28 Dec 2017: 8 Jan, 7 Feb, 21 Feb, 7 Mar, 12 Nov, 26 Nov, 11 Dec, 27 Dec 2018: 7 Jan, 6 Feb, 20 Feb

 This type of trip is ideal for people who are unable to take very long periods off work but who are interested in volunteering to work with communities in need, or in wildlife conservation.
 These shorter trips combine volunteering with an opportunity to see the main sights in destinations.

-How Franklin River rafting holiday in Tasmania makes a difference
+Responsible tourism: Franklin River rafting holiday in Tasmania

 While Australia enjoys a high standard of living, there are a myriad of threats to the environment.
 We have actively campaigned to protect the environment when outside forces threaten natural values of the land.
 We’ve campaigned on the ground, in media, within boardrooms and Government offices and we will continue to fight for the environment.